top of page

 Touch screens and tables

-They will uncover the hidden lives and complex societies of these powerful and intelligent apex predators that rule over the oceans to discover our shared history and future with them.
+Visitors will uncover the hidden lives and complex societies of these powerful and intelligent apex predators that rule over the oceans to discover our shared history and future with them.
+They will dive in, learn which orca populations are thriving and which are at risk, and resurface with a new understanding of how orcas and humans are inextricably connected: We are all a part of nature, not apart from nature.

-Orcas is a cooperation with the Royal BC Museum, Victoria.
-The exhibition was curated by the Royal BC Museum, Victoria, Canada, Dr. Gavin Hanke, Dr. Martha Black, Dr. India Young, Lou-ann Neel and Dr. Lorne -Hammond.
+Orcas: Our Shared Future is a cooperation with the Royal BC Museum in Victoria, Canada.
+The exhibition was curated by the Royal BC Museum, Dr. Gavin Hanke, Dr. Martha Black, Dr. Lorne Hammond, Dr. Victoria Arbour and Lou-ann Neel (Cultural Advisor).

 bottom of page